Ste-Perry/GlassHomes/README.md

 # glassHouse

 ## Final Large group project
-A project to give power back to the tenants!
-Our site allows users to search rental properties and add reviews based on their experiences living there.
+A project to give power back to tenants!
+Our site allows users to search rental properties and add reviews based on the condition of their home.
+Inspired by Glassdoor company reviews.

 ## The Tech